Transferring wealth across generations is growing but do you have a plan in place to make it work for all concerned?

 The average first-time buyer is currently aged 32.
 Inflationary effects aside, that’s a lot of money going to be needed in deposits alone in 26 years’ time and many will be reliant on savings from their forebears.

 All-in-all, British families have an unprecedented opportunity to support the next generations through the transfer of record amounts of wealth.
-Given the complex rules surrounding inheritance
+Given the complex rules surrounding inheritance tax, expert advice will be essential in making the most of their legacy.

 The contents of this article are for information purposes only and do not constitute advice or a personal recommendation.
 Investors are advised to seek professional advice before entering into any investment decisions.
 Please also note the value of investments and the income you get from them may fall as well as rise and there is no certainty that you will get back the amount of your original investment.
 You should also be aware that past performance may not be a reliable guide to future performance.